-Element Description Abstract/Custom Abstract Provides a summary description of the issue, including custom abstracts defined by your organization.
-Explanation/Custom Explanation Provides description of the conditions in which this type of issue occurs.
-Includes a discussion of the vulnerability, the constructs typically associated with it, how it can be exploited, and the potential ramifications of an attack.
+Element Description Abstract/Custom Abstract Provides a summary of the issue, including custom abstracts defined by your organization.

+Element Description Explanation/Custom Provides a description of the conditions in which this type of issue occurs.
+Explanation This description includes a discussion of the vulnerability, the constructs typically associated with it, how it can be exploited, and the potential ramifications of an attack.
 This element also provides custom explanations defined by your organization.
 Instance ID Provides a unique identifier for the issue.
 Primary Rule ID Identifies the primary rule that found the issue.
-Priority Metadata Values Includes IMPACT and LIKELIHOOD.
-Legacy Priority Metadata Values Includes SEVERITY and CONFIDENCE.
+Priority Metadata Values Includes IMPACT and LIKELIHOOD values.
+Legacy Priority Metadata Values Includes SEVERITY and CONFIDENCE values.

-• The Recommendations tab provides the following information, which includes suggestions and examples of how to secure the vulnerability or remedy the bad practice.
+• The Recommendations tab provides suggestions and examples of how to secure the vulnerability or remedy the bad practice.
+The recommendations include some or all of the sections described in the following table.

-Element Description Recommendations/Custom Recommendations Provides recommendations for this type of issue, including examples, as well as custom recommendations defined by your organization.

-Element Description Tips/Custom Tips Provides tips for this type of issue, including any custom tips defined by your organization.
+Element Description Recommendations/Custom Recommendations Provides recommendations for how to resolve this type of issue, including examples, and any custom recommendations defined by your organization.
+Tips/Custom Tips Provides tips for this type of issue, including any custom tips defined by your organization.
 References/Custom References Provides reference information, including any custom reference defined by your organization.

-- The History tab shows a complete list of audit actions, including details such as the time and date, and the name of the user who modified the issue. - The Diagram tab presents a graphical representation of the node execution order, call depth, and expression type of the issue selected in the Analysis Results window.
+- The History tab shows a complete list of audit actions, including details such as the date and time, and the name of the user who modified the issue. - The Diagram tab presents a graphical representation of the node execution order, call depth, and expression type of the selected issue.
 The tab displays information relevant to the rule type.
 The vertical axis shows the execution order.